Editions

 What does NATO stand for and what is its purpose?

 The North Atlantic Treaty Organization or NATO came into being in 1949, four years after the end of the Second World War, with the signing of the North Atlantic Treaty in Washington D.C.
-NATO is an intergovernmental military alliance formed by a number of countries from North America and Europe.
-The primary purpose of NATO is to promote peace and security among its member states through collective defense and cooperation.
+NATO is an intergovernmental military alliance formed by several countries from North America and Europe.
+The stated purpose of NATO is to promote peace and security among its member states through collective defense and cooperation.

 Signatories to the treaty promised to “safeguard the freedom, common heritage and civilization of the peoples, founded on the principles of democracy, individual liberty and the rule of law.”
 The treaty came in the aftermath of WWII, with a potential Soviet attack on Western powers in mind.